 Programming is about solving problems and you can solve any programming problem in any programming language paradigm.
 In some programming languages you can even combine both paradigms.
 However, not all paradigms solve specific problems equally efficient.
 Therefore a discussion about one paradigm vs another doesn't make sense until you first define the problem you are trying to solve.
 Once you have defined your problem with some very clear parameters you can understand which paradigm is best suited to solve your problem.

 Discussions that aren't centered around very specific problems are nothing more than theoretical babble and mudslinging.

-One of the greatest ways to understand a specific programming paradigm is to look at how it first evolved.
+In order to really understand a specific programming paradigm it is always a good idea to look at how it first evolved.
 What was the reason for its development?
 What problems existed with other programming paradigms that needed a new way of thinking?
 Was it a real world problem or simply an academic problem?
 And how has it since evolved?